Please find below some helpful information

 It is not okay to be late or to be off school without a justified reason.
 Truancy is being absent or late when a student could have been at school.
 Any unjustified absence is truancy.

-There are many reasons why a student may be kept at home for the day and we ask that parents contact us by telephone, email, the FlexiBuzz app or in person to explain the absence; ideally by 9.00 am so that the absence can be appropriately recorded.
+There are many reasons why a student may be kept at home for the day and we ask that parents contact us by 9.00 am by telephone, email, the FlexiBuzz app or in person to explain the absence.
 Any unexplained absences on the teachers' roll at 9.10 am will be followed up by a telephone call to parents or listed caregiver.

 If leaving a message on the answer phone, you will need to provide a reason for your child’s absence.
 Please don’t be offended by this request, as the school is required by the Ministry of Education to code absences and if we don’t have an explanation for the child’s absence it will be recorded as ‘unjustified’.
 If you know how long your child will be away, please tell us in advance otherwise each day’s absence requires a call to explain.
 The answer machine is always on or you can talk to a member of staff from 8.30 am.

 When planning holidays please ensure they fall within SCHOOL holidays.
 If, in special circumstances, your child needs to be absent from school during term time you must write to the Principal and request a leave of absence.
 Please also understand that there is no expectation on our teachers to provide additional learning resources or work for your child in their absence.
 This is your responsibility as the parent.
 Please respect our hard working teachers by not asking for this.

 If it is necessary for parents or caregivers to take children out of school, either from class or at break times, we ask that you ensure that the class teacher or duty teacher is informed and the child is signed out in the office.